-Scan Operation Scheduling is enabled in the Carbonio Backup section of the Administration Console).
-Once a week, on a day set by the user, a
+Scan Operation Scheduling is enabled in the Carbonio Backup section of the Carbonio Admin Panel).
+Once a week, on a day set by the user, a Purge is executed together with the SmartScan to clear the volume on which the

-Purge is executed together with the SmartScan to clear Carbonio Backup’s datastore from any deleted item that exceeded the retention period.
+Carbonio Backup is saved from any deleted item that exceeded the retention

-The Carbonio Backup engine scans all the items on the Carbonio mailstore, looking for items modified after the last SmartScan.
-It updates any outdated entry and creates any item not yet present in the backup while flagging as deleted any item found in the backup and not in the Carbonio mailstore.
+The Carbonio Backup engine scans all the items on the Carbonio mailbox, looking for items modified after the last SmartScan.
+It updates any outdated entry and creates any item not yet present in the backup while flagging as deleted any item found in the backup and not in the Carbonio mailbox.

 Then, all configuration metadata in the backup are updated, so that domains, accounts, COSs and server configurations are stored along with a dump of all configuration.

 When the backup contains LDAP data, SmartScan will save in the Backup Path a compressed dump that can also be used standalone to restore a broken configuration.

 In case the LDAP backup can not be executed (e.g., because the access credential are wrong or invalid), SmartScan will simply ignore to back up the Directory Server configuration, but will nonetheless save a backup of all the remaining configuration

 When the External Restore functionality is active, SmartScan creates one (daily) archive for each account which include all the account’s metadata and stores it on the external volume.
 More information in section Backup on External Storage.